-Remember, every woman’s postpartum journey is unique.
-Always check with your doctor or a pelvic floor specialist before starting any exercise—especially if you had a C-section or complications.
-Start slow, listen to your body, and stop if anything feels off.
+Every woman’s postpartum journey is unique.
+Always consult with your healthcare provider or a pelvic floor specialist before beginning any exercise routine, especially if you experienced a C-section or complications.
+Start slowly, listen to your body, and stop if anything feels uncomfortable.
 These routines are designed for beginners, focusing on core stability, gentle cardio, and relaxation.

-In this post, I’ll share 10 simple, at-home routines you can try once you’re cleared (usually around 6 weeks postpartum).
-They’re short, equipment-free where possible, and perfect for fitting into those rare quiet moments.
-Let’s dive in!
+This article outlines 10 simple, at-home routines you can try once you’re cleared to exercise, typically around six weeks postpartum.
+They’re short, often equipment-free, and perfect for fitting into those rare quiet moments.
+Let’s explore these routines!

 1. Pelvic Floor Kegels

-Kegels are a postpartum superstar for strengthening your pelvic floor muscles, which take a hit during pregnancy and birth.
-Sit or lie down comfortably, squeeze the muscles you’d use to stop peeing mid-stream, hold for 5 seconds, then release.
-Do 10 reps, three times a day.
+Kegels are essential for strengthening your pelvic floor muscles, which can be weakened during pregnancy and childbirth.
+Sit or lie down comfortably, squeeze the muscles you’d use to stop urination, hold for five seconds, then release.
+Perform 10 repetitions, three times a day.

-This helps prevent issues like incontinence and supports overall core recovery.
-If you’re unsure how to find these muscles, check out our guide on how to find your pelvic floor muscles postpartum.
+This exercise helps prevent incontinence and supports overall core recovery.
+If you’re unsure how to locate these muscles, refer to our guide on how to find your pelvic floor muscles postpartum.

 2. Gentle Walking

-Nothing beats a slow stroll for easing back into movement.
+A slow stroll is an excellent way to ease back into movement.
 Start with 10-15 minutes around your neighborhood or indoors.
-Push the stroller if baby joins—it’s great bonding time!
+Pushing a stroller can also provide great bonding time with your baby.

-Walking improves circulation, reduces swelling, and lifts endorphins without straining your body.
-Build up gradually to avoid fatigue.
+Walking improves circulation, reduces swelling, and boosts endorphins without overexerting your body.
+Gradually increase your duration to avoid fatigue.

 3. Seated Marching

 Sit on a chair with feet flat on the floor.
-Alternate lifting each knee toward your chest, like marching in place, for 1-2 minutes.
+Alternate lifting each knee toward your chest, as if marching in place, for 1-2 minutes.
 Keep your core engaged but relaxed.

-This routine gently activates your lower abs and hips, helping with posture and diastasis recti healing.
-It’s super low-impact and doable while nursing.
+This exercise gently activates your lower abs and hips, aiding posture and diastasis recti healing.
+It’s low-impact and can be done while nursing.

 4. Cat-Cow Yoga Pose

 On all fours, alternate arching your back (cow) and rounding it (cat) with deep breaths.
-Do 5-10 cycles slowly.
+Perform 5-10 cycles slowly.

-This eases back pain from carrying baby and improves spinal flexibility.
-Yoga is amazing for postpartum—explore more with our 6 yoga poses for postnatal healing.
+This pose alleviates back pain from carrying your baby and enhances spinal flexibility.
+Yoga is beneficial postpartum—explore more with our 6 yoga poses for postnatal healing.

 5. Wall Push-Ups

-Stand facing a wall, place hands shoulder-width apart, and do push-ups by bending your elbows.
-Aim for 8-10 reps.
+Stand facing a wall, place your hands shoulder-width apart, and perform push-ups by bending your elbows.
+Aim for 8-10 repetitions.

-These build upper body strength for all that baby-lifting, without the intensity of floor push-ups.
+These exercises build upper body strength for lifting your baby, without the intensity of floor push-ups.
 They’re gentle on your core and wrists.

 6. Bridge Lifts

-Lie on your back with knees bent, feet flat.
-Lift your hips toward the ceiling, squeeze your glutes, hold for 3 seconds, then lower.
+Lie on your back with knees bent and feet flat.
+Lift your hips toward the ceiling, squeeze your glutes, hold for three seconds, then lower.
 Repeat 10 times.

 Bridges strengthen your glutes and lower back, supporting pelvic stability.
-Avoid if you have diastasis recti until checked.
+Avoid this exercise if you have diastasis recti until it’s been evaluated.

 7. Arm Circles